Audit Log

 - Metadata — additional key-value pairs attached to the operation

 For update actions, each changed field shows the old value in red and the new value in green.
 Create actions show only new values, and delete actions show only the removed values.
-Long values are truncated with an option to expand.
+Long values are truncated — click to expand.

 Sensitive fields like passwords, tokens, and secrets are automatically redacted and display as [REDACTED] in the change log.